 - In fact, in both this comic and The Beano, almost all of the characters seem to crave large meals (often referred to as a "slap up feed").
 Traditionally, such a "slap up feed" (often depicted as a massive pile of mashed potatoes with sausages sticking out of it, but sweets, pies and cakes are also popular) was the usual reward at the end of a strip if the characters won whatever contest or outsmarted whichever opponent appeared in the plot that week, and it still crops up today.
 There's a fascinating historical context to this: World War II happened early in the development of these comics, when rationing and hardship meant that the idea of being able to gorge on large meals or piles of sweets actually was something for the children reading the comics to dream of.

 - Blatant Lies: The 2013 summer special was called The Last Ever Dandy Summer Special, it's release coming six months after the weekly comic's demise.
 However, The Dandy Summer Special 2014 would later appear.
 Last Ever?
-I don't think so!
+We don't think so!

 - Canon Discontinuity: In December 2012, they launched a digital Dandy to replace the closed down print comic.
 It rebooted at the end of March 2013 because the original attempt had been littered with technical bugs, such as stories stretching beyond the frame making them un-navigable, and loading problems.
 Some stories were shuffled around in the re-released issues, for example, the Desperate Dan story originally in issue 1 is now in issue 2, because issue 1 used a new one.